DziQTrueCoder/dziqtruecoder.github.io/README.md

 ## License

-(Optional) This project is licensed under the MIT License.
+This project is licensed under the MIT License.
 It is recommended to add a `LICENSE` file to the repository if you want to formally define the terms of use.

 ---

-I hope this documentation is helpful!
-Let me know if you want to change or add anything.